Aeroluna/LunaCoopMod/README.md

   - Increased nova speed from 2.25 -> 3.25
   - Reduced cooldown of Purification Nova from 30 seconds to 10 seconds.
   - Increased Purification Nova radius by 20%.
-  - Changed price of Cloaking Module from 100/100 to 50/50.
+- Reduced price of Cloaking Module from 100/100 to 50/50.
-  - Changed price of Purification Nova from 150/150 to 100/100.
+- Reduced price of Purification Nova from 150/150 to 100/100.

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 Hopefully they are a better fit for Karax along with some extra buffs to make it more appealing.

 ## Abathur

-- Changed Viper Consumption to also allow targeting structures.
+- Rework Viper Consumption to also target structures.

 ## Alarak